dlarue/donkeycar/docs/buggy.md

 When I first got the motor and hooked it up to the original car's ESC I found it was not suitable either, as it required some throttle to get started and could not run on low speeds.
 Although the high speed was less than the original car in-runner motor.
 After reading that non-sensored brushless motors would not have enough passive control through a standard sensorless ESC I initially gave up on the plan to use that motor and went with a brushed motor/ESC combination instead initially.
 However, I found that after changing the ESC I could run the motor very well at low speeds in a very controllable way.
 I am using a very cheap ESC from [Ebay](https://www.ebay.co.uk/itm/45-120A-ESC-Sensored-Brushless-Speed-Controller-for-RC-1-8-1-10-Car-Crawler/123836633866?ssPageName=STRK%3AMEBIDX%3AIT&var=424542043077&_trksid=p2057872.m2749.l2649).
 It turns out that this works brilliantly in the combination with the SK3 outrunner motor.
 ![45 Amp ESC](./assets/esc-45amp.jpg)

+So far it looks like that the motor and the ESC are not developing any heat even when going at full throttle.

 ## The build
 ### The chassis